51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 Use of transitive dependencies can be very helpful and allow definition of a single library aggregation.
-Most of the dependencies in Pipeline are required for most use cases.
+Most of the dependencies in Pipeline are needed for most use cases.
 However, if it is of concern that various features are not included then facilities such as Maven's optional dependency can be used.